 Teen Drivers in Indiana

 When they are driving with a learner's permit with their parents in the car, teenage drivers don't need to be on an insurance plan.
 But when a permit leads to a license, families will have to place them on their plan, which is usually less expensive than buying them their own plan.
 It's a fact: families of teen drivers will have trouble finding cheap car insurance.
-The Centers for Disease Control and Prevention explains why, pointing out that 15- to 24-year-olds make up 14 percent of the national population but account for 28 to 30 percent of the costs of injuries in car crashes.
+The Centers for Disease Control and Prevention explains why, pointing out that teenage drivers account for a disproportionate amount of car crashes.

 Families can lower their premiums by investing in safety features and letting their child drive a family car with good crash protection.
 Also, check out the good student discount.